archrave/VCart-E-commerce-App/README.md

 # VCart A Dummy E-commerce App

-An android and iOS app to simulate an online shopping service via a virtual currency.
+A dummy e-commerce mobile application for both android and iOS where a user can buy products, add them to their cart, mark as favorite and even sell their own products.

 ## Features
  - Favorite button to mark and save your favourite products